zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 :::note
 _Rules_ are entries used to revoke the tokens either by users or by services.
 Such rule entries for services appear in the following format:
+:::note
+_Rules_ are entries used to revoke the tokens either by users or by services.
+Such rule entries for services appear in the following format:
 ```
 {
    "serviceId": "<serviceId>",